Soviet ultimatum to Lithuania: Impacts and evaluation

 While unsuccessful, the June Uprising demonstrated that many Lithuanians were determined to be independent.
-Lithuania would become disillusioned with the Nazi regime and organize resistance, notably the Supreme Committee for the Liberation of Lithuania, but the Soviet Union remained "Public Enemy Number One."
+Lithuania became disillusioned with the Nazi regime and organized resistance, notably the Supreme Committee for the Liberation of Lithuania, but the Soviet Union remained "Public Enemy Number One."
 A Lithuanian perception that Jewish Bolshevism was involved in the occupation strengthened antisemitic attitudes and contributed to Lithuanian participation in the Holocaust.

-The acceptance of the ultimatum remains a highly controversial topic in Lithuania.
-Observers criticize the Lithuanian Army, which had been consuming some 20% of the state budget, for not staging even a symbolic resistance that would have invalidated Soviet claims that the takeover was a "socialist revolution" and a legitimate change of government.
-Others criticize the government of inaction: there were eight months in which to create contingency plans.
+The acceptance of the ultimatum remains highly controversial in Lithuania.
+Observers criticized the Lithuanian Army, which had been consuming some 20% of the state budget, for not staging even a symbolic resistance, which would have invalidated Soviet claims that the takeover was a "socialist revolution" and a legitimate change of government.
+Others criticized the government for inaction: it had eight months in which to create contingency plans.
 Barring armed resistance, diplomatic options remained — the Lithuanian government could have rejected the ultimatum, retreated abroad, and formed a recognized government-in-exile.
 Historian Alfonsas Eidintas points to a lack of public comprehension of the risk.
 Negative news about the Soviets was censored and even politicians did not believe the ultimatum would mean a complete loss of independence.
 Another debate centers on the lack of bloodshed.
-By accepting the ultimatum, the government may have avoided loss of life at the time, but its submission may also have encouraged later Soviet repressions.
-The Russian Federation, the successor state of the Soviet Union, continues to dispute whether the events surrounding the ultimatum and the subsequent years that Lithuania spent as a Soviet Socialist Republic constitute an occupation.
+By accepting the ultimatum, the government may have avoided loss of life at the time, but its submission may also have encouraged later Soviet repression.
+Russia, the primary successor state of the Soviet Union, continues to dispute whether the events surrounding the ultimatum and the subsequent years that Lithuania spent as a Soviet Socialist Republic constituted an occupation.